bedieber/awesome-leadership/README.md

 ## Improving others
 This contains more action- and team-focused activities.
 However, there are also some general feedback techniques collected.

+### Daily stand-ups
+Daily stand-ups are very short meetings that drastically improve the (lateral) information flow in your team.
+In addition, they are very efficient.

+The "classic" agile stand-up is 15 minutes long and - as the name suggests - you do it while standing.
+This helps to keep the meeting short and get the energy flowing.
+Typically, this is done in the morning but you can schedule it to the liking of your team.
+In the round of all participants, everyone reports what they have been working on yesterday, what they plan for today and what current problems are.
+This way, you disseminate that info and you talk about problems that potentially someone else already has faced and knows a solution.

+For an improved stand-up format see the "Walk-the-board" method in the [Media](#Media) section.

+*Some hints:*\
+  - stand-ups need to be short - no prologued discussions, just identify what needs a follow-up meeting\
+  - stand-ups can not only be used within a fixed team - in the coordination of anything, regular stand-ups improve information flow and help to resolve dependencies and conflict.
+  - make sure stand-ups are moderated, someone needs to keep track of time and prevent the team from getting off-track in discussions.
+This can be a fixed assignment or a rotating role
+  - try cross-team stand-ups to improve information flow between teams

 ### De Bono Hats
 coming soon